SamiBister/VocalVoyage/README.md

 - Playwright for end-to-end testing
 - Devlopment container for consistent development environment
   - Add tmux and neovim for development container, to enable nvim development inside tmux
+- Docker compose for one host setup
+- Traefik for reverse proxy in docker compose

 ## Features